eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

     - PromoteToServer (**Apps**)

-        - Contains an arbitrary name of your Qlik Sense site that you want the option of promoting to, as well as a the string 'Overwrite' or 'Duplicate'.
+        - **Contains the alias** (see step 7) of your Qlik Sense site that you want the option of promoting to, as well as a the string 'Overwrite' or 'Duplicate'.
 Note that this custom property can only serve a single Qlik Sense site by default.

         - Example values:
             -  `test - Overwrite`